tarantool/doc/sphinx/book/connectors/__results.rst

 In the following example, a Lua function will be created.
 Since it will be accessed externally by a 'guest' user, a ``grant`` of an execute privilege will be necessary.
 The function returns an empty array, a scalar string, two booleans, and a short integer.
-The values are the ones described in the msgpack section in the table :ref:`Common Types and MsgPack Encodings <msgpack-common_types_and_msgpack_encodings>`.
+The values are the ones described in the table :ref:`Common Types and MsgPack Encodings <msgpack-common_types_and_msgpack_encodings>`.

 .. code-block:: tarantoolsession